 Water monitoring and data

 We monitor the quantity and quality of surface freshwater and groundwater systems across Queensland, and the water quality of Queensland coastal catchments.
-This supports natural resource management initiatives and water resource planning.
+This supports natural resource management initiatives and water planning.

 Access a range of wetlands data on water quality, quantity and ecosystem monitoring: